Tennessee vs. South Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Tennessee and its opponents have combined for 56.5 points -- this matchup's point total -- just twice this year.
+- Tennessee and its opponents have combined for 56.5 points -- this matchup's over/under -- only two times this year.

-- South Carolina and its opponents have not yet combined to score more than 56.5 points in a game this season.
+- South Carolina's games have yet to go over 56.5 points this season.

-- The two teams combine to average 63.2 points per game, 6.7 more than the over/under in this contest.
+- The two teams combine to score 63.2 points per game, 6.7 more than the total in this contest.

-- These two squads combine to surrender 39.2 points per game, 17.3 fewer than this contest's over/under.
+- The 39.2 combined points per game that these two squads have allowed this season are 17.3 fewer than the 56.5 total in this contest.

 - The 49.1 PPG average total in Gamecocks games this season is 7.4 points fewer than this game's over/under.